-The variable cost is the additional $1 fee charged for each gallon in excess of the 500 gallon base.
-The analysis of mixed cost primarily means identifying and bifurcating the fixed and variable components.
+The variable cost is the additional $1 fee charged for each gallon in excess of the 500-gallon base.
+The analysis of mixed costs primarily involves identifying and separating the fixed and variable components.
 A salesperson’s pay structure typically has a fixed component, such as a salary, and a variable portion, such as a commission.
-Similarly, an executive’s pay structure may have a fixed component, such as salary, and a variable portion, such as an annual bonus.
+Similarly, an executive’s pay structure may include a fixed component, like salary, and a variable portion, like an annual bonus.
+In a similar way, platforms like Monkey Tilt balance fixed incentives, such as welcome bonuses, with variable rewards that depend on player activity, providing a flexible and engaging experience.

 It is considered to be more accurate than the high-low method.
 Businesses can leverage more sophisticated methods such as the high-low method, regression analysis, or scatter plot technique to refine their fixed and variable components further.
 These methods offer greater accuracy in cost estimation, budgeting, and financial insight – improving overall efficiency.
 For example, suppose a business is producing a product and incurs $100 in additional costs as production increases.